-Welcome to the Richard III Society Gloucester Branch, incorporating the Bristol Group.
+Welcome to the Richard III Society Gloucester & Bristol Branch.
+We recently changed our branch name to better reflect our membership demographic.
 We have a friendly and active membership who enjoy a range of monthly talks, visits and social events.

 Branch meetings are normally held at 2.30 on the first Saturday of each month, usually at our regular and easily accessed venue in Cheltenham.
 All meetings conclude with an informal tea and chat.
 Branch meetings are open to non-members as well!

 Due to Covid restrictions we are conducting meetings and talks online via Zoom, and arrangements vary.
 These changes are clearly noted on our Branch Programme page.